 The mascons were introduced for analysing the Earth's gravity field in the mission GRACE (Gravity Recovery And Climate Experiment).
-The mission consisted in two identical 45 satellites, which were launched in 2002 in a cooperation of NASA/JPL and the German DLR.
-The satellites fell around the Earth in one common and almost circular orbit with a low altitude of originally 500 km height.
-The positions were quasi-permanently observed by GPS receivers with 3 antennas, and on-board accelerometers with three axis measured the combined influence of all non-gravitational effects.
-The main observable was the variation of the distance between the two GRACE satellites measured by microwaves in the K-band and Ka-band via a range-rate measurement system.
-55 The distance of $\rho \approx 250 \, \mathrm{km}$ between the satellite centres varied due to mass variations below, and the K-Band provided a nominal accuracy of $10 \, \mu \mathrm{m}$ for the range ρ , and $0.5 \, \mu \mathrm{m/s}$ for the range-rate $\dot{\rho}$ (Seeber, 2003; Tapley et al., 2004).
+The mission consisted of two identical satellites, which were launched in 2002 in a cooperation between NASA/JPL and the German DLR.
+The satellites fell around the Earth in one common and almost circular orbit, with a low altitude of originally 500 km in height.
+The positions were quasi-permanently observed by GPS receivers with three antennas, and onboard accelerometers with three axes were measuring the combined influence of all nongravitational effects.
+The main observable was the variation of the distance between the two GRACE satellites, measured by microwaves in the K-band and Ka-band via a range-rate measurement system.
+The distance of $\rho \approx 250 \,\mathrm{km}$ between the satellite centres varied due to mass variations below, and the K-band provided a nominal accuracy of 10 μm for the range ρ and 0.5 μm s-1 for the range-rate $\dot{\rho}$ (Seeber, 2003; Tapley et al., 2004).

-The orbit observations and the gravity field parameters can be linked in different ways -e.g. the variational equation, the energy balance approach, the short arc approach or the acceleration approach- which are sketched for example in 5 (Liu, 2008).
+The orbit observations and the gravity field parameters can be linked in different ways - e.g. the variational equation, the energy balance approach, the short arc approach or the acceleration approach - which are sketched, for example, in Liu (2008).
 The details are not in the focus of this work, but most methods require the gradient of the gravitational potential again.